hechar788/Web-Services-Practice/README.md

 Version 1.1
 - Profile.html added for profile page construction inherits from index.html
 - Updated profile name argument, 'get' method, to return empty string instead of None in unkown name variable case.

+Version 2.0 (Current)
+- Added session functionality for user logins.
+- Created logout page which removes user from session and redirects back to login page.
+- Updated html templates to be centered with better use of block features and inheritance.
+- Added redirection functionality for bad url paths